 So you’re telling me, you’re in a tough situation and need some extra cash, so you think of the most boring way to earn money in your spare time?
 Filling out forms?
 That sounds like a nightmare.

-If you aren't getting scammed into handing over tons of private information, then the best case scenario is that earn about a few dollars per hour.
-Maybe if you dedicate a couple hours a day you can get a few hundred dollars a month.
-Optimists will say, “Hey, that's money in your pocket!”.
+If you aren’t getting scammed into handing over tons of private information, then the best-case scenario is that earn about a few dollars per hour.
+Maybe if you dedicate a couple of hours a day you can get a few hundred dollars a month.
+Optimists will say, “Hey, that’s money in your pocket!”.
 But at what cost?